 Take the leap and start your journey

-We curate a community by admitting students who bring creativity, ingenuity, and curiosity to the classroom.
+Flatiron School curates a community by admitting students who bring creativity, ingenuity, and curiosity to the classroom.

 Frequently asked questions